Why go to Poland?

-When you hear talk about Europe’s up and coming superstars, people are normally talking about countries like Poland.
-On the outskirts of the continent for years, today this big country is at its very heart wowing visitors with a new found vibrancy that you will not find in many other countries.
-To say Poland is on its way up is an understatement.
+When you hear talk about Europe’s up-and-coming superstars, people are normally referring to countries like Poland – and for good reason.
+Today this large nation is wowing visitors with its new-found vibrancy.
 And with castles in abundance, medieval cities and villages peppering the countryside, not to mention some of the best cuisine and beer this side of Europe, Poland provides the perfect holiday destination for every type of traveller.

 Cities like Krakow and Warsaw are cultural jewels preserving the country’s heritage and offering visitors a trip back in time to a Poland of the past.
 Amble through Krakow’s beautifully preserved Old Town, experience the Gothic spectacle of Toruń, or learn more about the Second World War as you visit the museums of Warsaw.

-On top of the artistic and cultural dimension Poland is very much a 21st century nation.
-Its beautiful cities boast energetic nightlife with buzzing clubs and bars that rival any in Europe.
+On top of the artistic and cultural dimension, its beautiful cities boast energetic nightlife with buzzing clubs and bars that rival any in Europe.
 You’ll also find your fair share of theatre and opera performances if you’re looking for some calmer cultural pursuits.
 And when it comes to wiling away those summer days, café culture is the name of the game, along with a host of fantastic restaurants serving everything from Polish rustic specialities to swanky international favourites.

 But forget the cities for a minute and let’s concentrate on the great outdoors.
 Meadows, forests, lakes and snow-capped mountains, they’re all here and more.
 Take your pick between snow sports in the Tatra Mountains during winter, or hiking through the Słowiński National Park in the summer.
 Of course you could always plump for the beach, and with some of the best in the Baltic close to the resorts of Sopot, Gdansk and Gdynia, you’d better get the sun cream and the towels ready.
 Whatever you’re after for your next holiday, countryside or city life, culture or nightlife, you’ll find it in Europe’s most up and coming country.
 And it’ll come with a good amount of Polish charm at heart-warming prices too.
 Now you can’t say better than that.